Sacagawea: Sacajawea

 The Lemhi Shoshone call her Sacajawea.
 It is derived from the Shoshone word for her name, Saca tzah we yaa.
 In his Cash Book, William Clark spells Sacajawea with a "J".
 Also, William Clark and Private George Shannon explained to Nicholas Biddle (Published the first Lewis and Clark Journals in 1814) about the pronunciation of her name and how the tz sounds more like a "j".
 What better authority on the pronunciation of her name than Clark and Shannon who traveled with her and constantly heard the pronunciation of her name?
 We do not believe it is a Minnetaree (Hidatsa) word for her name.
 Sacajawea was a Lemhi Shoshone not a Hidatsa.

+The Lemhi Shoshone translate her name to mean "a burden" or "one who carries a hevy burden."
 Idaho native John Rees explored the 'boat launcher' etymology in a long letter to the U.S. Commissioner of Indian Affairs written in the 1920s.
 It was republished in 1970 by the Lemhi County Historical Society as a pamphlet entitled "Madame Charbonneau" and contains many of the arguments in favor of the Shoshone derivation of the name.

 The spelling Sacajawea, although widely taught until the late 20th century, is considered incorrect by modern academia.
-Linguistics professor Dr. Sven Liljeblad from the Idaho State University in Pocatello argues that "it is unlikely that Sacajawea is a Shoshoni word.… The term for 'boat' in Shoshoni is saiki, but the rest of the alleged compound would be incomprehensible to a native speaker of Shoshoni."
+Linguistics professor Dr. Sven Liljeblad from Idaho State University in Pocatello argues that "it is unlikely that Sacajawea is a Shoshoni word.… The term for 'boat' in Shoshoni is saiki, but the rest of the alleged compound would be incomprehensible to a native speaker of Shoshoni."
 The spelling with a “j” has subsided from general use, although the corresponding "soft j" pronunciation persists.